-During the year ended September 30, 2020 the Company repaid \$1,365,000 against the banking facilities used to facilitate the initial payments of the AquaGuard acquisition and to fund working capital.
-The Company also borrowed \$570,000 during the period ended September 30, 2020.
+During the quarter ended December 31, 2020 the Company repaid \$300,000 against the banking facilities used to facilitate the initial payments of the AquaGuard acquisition and to fund working capital.

 Financial Instruments

 The Company is subject to interest rate risk on its cash and debt.
 The Company believes that interest rate risk is low due to market based variable interest rate.
 The Company has floating rate debt that was used to fund the AquaGuard acquisition and working capital.